-In August 1997 AfDB identified a Dar es Salaam Water Supply and Sanitation Project that would focus on rehabilitating and improving operations and facilities with DAWASA as the service provider and Operator.
-AfDB put project processing on hold pending the outcome of consultations in 1997/98 between Operators and the GoT for a long term “Concession”.
-Under the proposed arrangements the concessionaire was to be responsible for financing the investment program estimated to cost of about US%24250 million as well as operation and maintenance activities.
+In August 1997 the African Development Bank (AfDB) identified a Dar es Salaam Water Supply and Sanitation Project that would focus on rehabilitating and improving operations and facilities with DAWASA as the service provider and operator.
+AfDB put project processing on hold pending the outcome of consultations in 1997/98 between operators and the Government of Tanzania for a long term “Concession”.
+Under the proposed arrangements the concessionaire was to be responsible for financing the investment programme estimated to cost about US 24,250 million as well as operation and maintenance activities.
 In November 1998 it became clear that this approach was not going to succeed.
-Private investors were unwilling to finance such a venture in Dar es Salaam given the state of the WSS operations and infrastructure.
-Consequently GoT requested World Bank assistance to design an option that would combine private operation and public financing.
+Private investors were unwilling to finance such a venture in Dar es Salaam given the state of the Water Supply and Sanitation (WSS) operations and infrastructure.
+Consequently, the government requested World Bank assistance to design an option that would combine private operation and public financing.
 In March 2003 DAWASA completed the preparation of the Dar es Salaam Water Supply & Sanitation Project (DWSSP) in keeping with the suggested scope defined by the World Bank.
-The World Bank African Development Bank and the European Investment Bank appraised the project and commenced negotiations for financing.
+The World Bank, African Development Bank and the European Investment Bank appraised the project and commenced negotiations for financing.

 DAWASA and City Water Services (CWS) met all conditions precedent for external financing and the project and lease contracts became effective 1 August 2003.
 The Lease Contract with City Water Services was terminated on 31st May 2005 after attempts to renegotiate the contract failed.